ska-telescope/ska-rucio-ivoa-integration/youcat/README.md

 8. Augment the tap_schema metadata for the view

-The metadata for the `ivoa.obscore` view contains basic metadata, the column names and data types of the `rucio.obscore` table.
-To add additional metadata to the view, the VOSI-table document downloaded aboe can be updated, and the document posted back to `youcat`.
+The metadata for the `ivoa.obscore` view only contains basic metadata extracted from the database.
+The column names and data types of the `rucio.obscore` table.
+To add additional metadata to the view, the VOSI-table document downloaded above can be updated with additional metadata, and the document posted back to `youcat` to update the view metadata in the tap_schema.
 The `youcat/ivoa-obscore-table-desc.xml` file is the basic VOSI-table document updated with additional metadata.
-Note: only existing columns can be updated, existing columns cannot be deleted and new columns cannot be added.
+Note: only existing columns in the tap_schema can be updated.
 To push this document back to `youcat`:

 ```bash